Atry/memcontinuationed/README.md

 The spymemcached way consumes more CPU and more TCP overheads than Memcontinuationed.
 Even worse, the spymemcached way is not compatible with [some memcached server](http://wiki.open.qq.com/wiki/%E8%AE%BF%E9%97%AECMEM).

-Note: Because Memcontinuationed does not send requests until it receives previous reponse, you may need to creating a connection pool of `com.dongxiguo.memcontinuationed.Memcontinuationed` to maximize the IOPS.
+Note: Because Memcontinuationed queues requests until it receives previous reponse, you may need to creating a connection pool of `com.dongxiguo.memcontinuationed.Memcontinuationed` to maximize the IOPS.

 ## A sample to use Memcontinuationed